Handbook of Network Analysis [KONECT -- the Koblenz Network Collection]: Graph Theory

-The areas of graph theory and network analysis are young, and many concepts within them do not have a single established notation.
-The notation chosen for KONECT represents a compromise between familiarity with the most common conventions, and the need to use an unambigous choice of letters and symbols.
+The areas of graph theory and network analysis are young, and many concepts within them notoriously lack a single established notation.
+The notation chosen in KONECT represents a compromise between familiarity with the most common conventions, and the need to use an unambigous choice of letters and symbols.
+This section gives an overview of the basic definitions used within KONECT, including in the rest of this handbook.
+A general mathematical reference for basic definitions used in graph theory is given by a book by Bollobás \citeyearpar{b116}.

+To give an example of the inconsistency across different discipline, the degree of a node (the number of neighbors it has) is usually denoted $d$ in mathematics, but $k$ in certain other fields, in particular physics and network science.
+In KONECT we have chosen to always denote it $d$.
+Similar choice have been made for other symbols.
+For the sake of completeness, we give the definition as used in KONECT, then mention other commonly used symbols; the rest of the handbook and KONECT as a whole then uses the symbol defined initially.